top of page

 TG: Dio! the witch! the witch who gave us the small legs!

-B: The very one (displeased) - she now gathers wood and pine-nuts in the forest - yea, in the snow and ice! - pretty work at ninety-five years old!
-(TG shrugs shoulders) - perchance a demonstration of charity on the part of your noble family could have worked in reversing her curse
+B: The very one (is displeased) - she now gathers wood and pine-nuts in the forest - yea, in the snow and ice! - pretty work at ninety-five years old!
+(TG shrugs shoulders) Perchance a demonstration of charity on the part of your noble family could have worked in voiding her curse

-TG: Pfft - it can't be done - the archbishop blessed the curse
+TG: Pfft - it can't be done - the archbishop blessed it - and it cannot be reversed!

 TG huffs and puffs to B's private apartments - M enters

-B: Good evening, Madam - now, here have a Louis (flips coin) - I have ordered you a new suit of clothes - in the latest forest style - your pension you can collect weekly from Fletcher (M sobs, a bit) - my dear woman, you need have no fear of wrestling over pine-nuts in the woods anymore - and no more witnessing the unwholesome spectacles seen nightly there, I imagine
+B: Good evening, Madam - now, here have a Louis (flips coin) - I have ordered you a new suit of clothes - in the latest forest style - your pension you can collect weekly from Fletcher (M sobs, a bit) - my dear woman, you need have no fear of wrestling over pine-nuts in the woods anymore - and no more witnessing those unwholesome spectacles seen nightly there, which cause such uproar!

 M(shakes head): I have nothing to give you - Excellency - just a pious prayer of thankfulness and these two bunches of young violets - the fairest of the field - which I gathered in the bright and balmy dew

-B: In that case - is it possible you could lift the Gamba curse?
+B: In that case, my friend - is it possible you could lift the Gamba curse?

-M(thinks): The Contessa is - nay - ten years younger than you?
+M(thinks): The Contessa is - nay - nine years younger than you?
 In truth, do you want her to be able to run away from you at great speed, Excellency?

-B(to self: what! - only ten years?): Perhaps you are right, my good woman (both laugh)
+B(to self: what! - only nine years?): Perhaps you are right, venerable one (both laugh)

 B watches M gamely make her way through the melting snow - hissing at assorted withered Gambas hiding in doorways